odoo-dev/odoo/doc/howtos/rdtraining/11_constraints.rst

         :align: center
         :alt: Constraints on amounts

-    - Property types and tags have a unique name
+    - Property types and tags should have a unique name

     .. image:: 11_constraints/media/sql_02.gif
         :align: center
         :alt: Constraints on names

 SQL constraints are defined through the model attribute :attr:`~odoo.models.Model._sql_constraints`.
-The latter is assigned to a list of triples of strings ``(name, sql_definition, message)``, where ``name`` is a valid SQL constraint name, ``sql_definition`` is a table_constraint_ expression, and ``message`` is the error message.
+This attribute is assigned a list of triples containing strings ``(name, sql_definition, message)``, where ``name`` is a valid SQL constraint name, ``sql_definition`` is a table_constraint_ expression and ``message`` is the error message.

 You can find a simple example
 `here <https://github.com/odoo/odoo/blob/24b0b6f07f65b6151d1d06150e376320a44fd20a/addons/analytic/models/analytic_account.py#L20-L23>`__.

-.. exercise:: Add SQL constraints
+.. exercise:: Add SQL constraints.

-    Add the following constraints in the corresponding models:
+    Add the following constraints to their corresponding models:

     - A property expected price must be strictly positive
     - A property selling price must be positive
     - An offer price must be strictly positive
     - A property tag name and property type name must be unique

-    Tip: search for the ``unique`` keyword in the Odoo codebase for the name uniqueness.
+    Tip: search for the ``unique`` keyword in the Odoo codebase for examples of unique names.

 Restart the server with the ``-u estate`` option to see the result.
-Note that you might have data preventing an SQL constraint to be set. such error message might pop up.
+Note that you might have data that prevents a SQL constraint from being set.
+An error message similar to the following might pop up:

 .. code-block:: text

     ERROR rd-demo odoo.schema: Table 'estate_property_offer': unable to add constraint 'estate_property_offer_check_price' as CHECK(price > 0)

-For example, if some offers have a price of zero, the constraint can't be applied.
+For example, if some offers have a price of zero, then the constraint can't be applied.
 You can delete the problematic data in order to apply the new constraints.

 Python